 - You haven't entered both your banking or tax info yet

-- Incorrect banking info (such as mis-typed routing or account number)
+- Incorrect banking info (such as mis-typed Transit, Financial Institution, or Account numbers)

 - Business or savings account (we only transfer to personal checking accounts)